opencog/tv-toolbox/README.md

 for distributional TV and then estimated nearest STVs according to these 3 fitness functions.
-As you may see the stdDev based count optimization yield the best result in this case, clearly just due to the fact that it doesn't have to deal with the noise.
+As you may see the stdDev based count optimization yield the best result in this case, clearly just due to the fact that it doesn't have to deal with noise.

 ### Mode vs mean